-Long ago, when my both my boys were under three and I was still perfecting the art of smiling while drowning (lest anyone should think I couldn't cope with motherhood), Son2 momentarily died.
-For more than a moment, but less than a minute, he was clinically dead, not breathing and with no heart beating.
+Long ago, when my both my kids were under three and I was still perfecting the art of smiling while drowning (lest anyone should think I couldn't cope with motherhood), Youngest momentarily died.
+For more than a moment, but less than a minute, she was clinically dead, not breathing and with no heart beating.

-It was, we later discovered, his first attack of Reflex Anoxic Seizures (RAS) a heart rhythm disorder that causes a non-epileptic blackout and is, thank God, always reversible.
-We didn't know that then, but by the time the ambulance had arrived he was almost back to normal.
+It was, we later discovered, her first attack of Reflex Anoxic Seizures (RAS) a heart rhythm disorder that causes a non-epileptic blackout and is, thank God, always reversible.
+We didn't know that then, but by the time the ambulance had arrived, she was almost back to normal.

-There is always a trigger, such as an unexpected pain or fright but for Son2, the trigger was anxiety; I was halfway up the stairs and my darling boy didn't want to be left behind without me.
-He would go on to suffer up to three attacks a day for the next two years and you could never predict when it would happen.
+There is always a trigger, such as an unexpected pain or fright but for Youngest, the trigger was anxiety; I was halfway up the stairs my darling child didn't want to be left behind without me.
+She would go on to suffer up to three attacks a day for the next two years and you could never predict when it would happen.
 Scary stuff.

 At the time, 2000, I was helped by the- then- kitchen table charity, STARS, founded by Trudie Lobban.
 In return, I volunteered for them for many years using my PR and journalism skills, which also kept those skills up-to-date.
 Volunteering is an excellent way to keep your hand in the game, I learned.

 STARS soon outgrew the kitchen table and I assisted on their 2004 campaign which helped to change a key heart health policy and saw the launch of its sister charity Arrhythmia Alliance.
 STARS and A-A are now global organisations and Trudie is an MBE